C0deRhin0/FusionSec-Capstone-Unified-Forensic-Security-Analysis-Suite/README.md

 # PowerShell Automated Windows Security Logging: Unified Forensic Security Analysis Suite
-Powershell script that combines the three functionalities: basic forensic data collection, system logging (with analysis of successful logins), and a security report generator.
+PowerShell script that combines the three functionalities: basic forensic data collection, system logging (with analysis of successful logins), and a security report generator.
 All in one script.

 ## DESCRIPTION
 This script performs three security functions: